• Skip to primary navigation

 Final Thoughts

-Despite its excellent lightfastness, tons of colors, and durable tip, I would recommend this as the best to be used by beginners.
+Despite its excellent lightfastness, tons of colors, and durable tip, we would recommend this as the best to be used by beginners.
 Yes, professionals can use it anytime, anywhere, as long as they can work with the color inconsistencies and the challenges with mixing and blending colors with these.
-But still, it’s easy to use and doesn’t have much hassle if you’re a beginner, and for an affordable price, I’m sure you expect a bit of drawback.
+But still, it’s easy to use and doesn’t have much hassle if you’re a beginner, and for an affordable price, we’re sure you expect a bit of drawback.

 Price